Warrington Photographic Society

 (To be read in conjunction with Rules for Annual Exhibition)

-- Scientific bands, scientific tags or radio collars on wild animals are permissible.
+Scientific bands, scientific tags or radio collars on wild animals are permissible.
 Photographs of human created hybrid plants, cultivated plants, feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth of the photographic statement.
+Processing of the captured image, by cropping, exposure adjustment, colour correction, noise minimisation, dodging/burning, HDR, focus stacking and sharpening, is allowed.
+Cloning of image defects and minor distractions, including overlapping elements, are permitted when these do not distort the truth of the photographic statement.

 This class is restricted to General Group members and, as it allows both Colour and Monochrome Prints, the only restriction is that Nature images are not permitted.

 Both these Classes permit Monochrome and Colour images and are open to all Members but the images must conform to the subject matter and postproduction notes above.

 These notes are based on the current PAGB definitions.
 (Jan2016)